superKalo/super-repo/README.md

 #### `.initSyncer()`
 Returns: `Void`

-Initiates a setInterval, which will countdown to the point when the data is out of date (based on the `outOfDateAfter` value) and will trigger a server request to get fresh data.
+Initiates a countdown-er to the point when the data gets out of date (based on the `outOfDateAfter` value) and triggers a (network) request to get fresh data.

-You might want to set the `outOfDateAfter` value, since otherwise, it will trigger a sync on every 1 second (otherwise, this might be a big network (performance) overhead).

 ```javascript
 const WeatherRepository = new SuperRepo({
     outOfDateAfter: 5 * 60 * 1000 // 5 min